Diet after kidney transplant

 • Avoiding certain ‘high-risk’ foods because they are more likely to have bacteria that can cause an infection.

-It is recommended to avoid foods that are spoiled, moldy or past its “use by” date, as well as avoid the foods listed below.
+It is recommended to avoid foods that are spoiled, moldy or past the “use by” date, as well as avoid the foods listed below.
 If you have any questions, talk to your healthcare team.

 Meat, fish and poultry